telerik/xamarin-forms-docs/nativecontrols/android/autocomplete/autocomplete-getting-started.md

 ---
 title: Getting Started
-page_title: RadAutoCompleteTextView Getting Started | Telerik UI for Android Documentation
+page_title: RadAutoCompleteTextView Getting Started | Telerik UI for Xamarin.Android Documentation
 description: A getting started page for RadAutoCompleteTextView for Android.
 This article explains what are the steps to create a RadAutoCompleteTextView instance from scratch.
 slug: autocomplete-gettingstarted
 tags: radautocompletetextview, gettingstarted, autocomplete, list